humanivore/python-things/virtualenv.md

 Uninstalling packages: ```pip uninstall packagename```

 ### Step 6: Deleting the virtualenv
 If you're sure you've done everything you want with this virtualenv and you won't use it anymore, it can be deleted by deleting the virtualenv folder.
-Interestingly enough, if you don't ```deactivate``` before deleting the folder, you can still run commands like ```python``` and ```pip install```.
+Interestingly enough, if you don't ```deactivate``` before deleting the folder, you can still run commands like ```python``` and ```pip install```, with ```(env)``` still shown on the command line.
 However, they will be referencing the _base_ python installation, so it is highly discouraged.
-Experimenting is always welcome, though :)
+Humans, however, like to experiment, don't we all? :)